Bency2712/Type-2-Diabetes-Risk-Prediction-Model-/README.md

 ![Confusion Matrix](ConfusionMatrix.png)

 **Conclusion:**
-Successfully analyzed and predicted diabetes outcomes, emphasizing the importance of early intervention.
-Further enhancements include exploring other ML algorithms and tuning hyperparameters for improved performance.
+In conclusion, this project analyzed and predicted diabetes outcomes using a cleaned dataset, leveraging KNN imputation and outlier removal.
+EDA provided insights, and a decision tree classifier trained with PySpark achieved 73% accuracy.
+These findings inform diabetes risk assessment, with potential for further enhancement through algorithm exploration and feature incorporation.